roman-milk/roman-milk.github.io/deconstructing-the-professor.md

+===

- ****** Deconstructing the Professor ****** bysilkstockingslover© "Well, society expects perfection from women.
+"Well, society expects perfection from women.
 They have to be the main caregiver, the perfect wife and also a productive member in her work field.
 We are so bombarded by the expectations of society, that we begin to believe them and lose our inner sexual selves and our right to be sexual beings on our conditions... and not society's," she continued.

  "Good assessment," I agreed.